WHAT IS AM-EXIDIL MINOXIDIL 5%/10%, AMINEXIL 1.5% SPRAY

 Kopexil 1.5% (diaminopyrimidine oxide, trade name – Aminexil) is a chemical compound similar to minoxidil.
 Minoxidil was originally used to treat high blood pressure.
 The side effect was increased body hair.
 Aminexil is used in the treatment of hair loss and male pattern baldness.
 Aminexil works by increasing the blood flow to the hair follicles, thus increasing hair follicle size, and prolonging the growth phase of these follicles, which then promotes hair growth and halting further loss of hair.
 Both compounds have been used for therapy of alopecia.

-Alopecia – is a hair loss condition, also known as baldness, refers to a loss of hair from part of the head or body.
+Alopecia – is a hair loss condition, also known as baldness, which refers to a loss of hair from part of the head or body.
 Typically at least the head is involved.
 The severity of hair loss can vary from a small area to the entire body.
 Typically inflammation or scarring is not present.
 Hair loss in some people causes psychological distress.
 Common types include male-pattern hair loss, female-pattern hair loss, alopecia areata, and a thinning of hair known as telogen effluvium.
 The cause of male-pattern hair loss is a combination of genetics and male hormones, the cause of female pattern hair loss is unclear, the cause of alopecia areata is autoimmune, and the cause of telogen effluvium is typically a physically or psychologically stressful event.
 Telogen effluvium is very common following pregnancy.

 WHAT IS MINOXIDIL 5% and 10%